 Tapio Pajuharju, CEO:

-During the remainder of 2021, we will continue to be fully focused on the cornerstones of our strategy by working on increasing the value of the average purchase, geographical expansion, and continuous improvement of productivity.
-M&A activity in the sauna and spa market increased throughout the year 2020.
+On top of this, we will continue to be fully focused on the cornerstones of our strategy by working on increasing the value of the average purchase, geographical expansion, and continuous improvement of productivity.
+M&As in the sauna and spa market remain active.
 In line with our strategy, we continue to seek opportunities to grow in the sauna and spa market also through M&A.

 Press conference on financial results

 Harvia will hold a webcast for analysts, investors and media on 5 May 2022 at 11:00 a.m.
 EET.
 The conference will be held in English.
 Harvia’s CEO Tapio Pajuharju and CFO Ari Vesterinen will host the event.
 The webcast can be followed at https://harvia.videosync.fi/results-q1-2022

 You can also participate in the conference by calling:

 Finland: +358 981 710 310